TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Overview

-An overview of our method is graphically represented.
+An overview of our method is graphically represented in Fig. \ref{fig2}.
 We initiate the reconstruction procedure by using a baseline PatchMatch Stereo with adaptive checkerboard propagation~\cite{ACMM} to estimate initial depth maps for each image, which adopts the bilateral weighted adaptation of normalized cross-correlation~\cite{COLMAP} to compute the photometric cost.
 Subsequently, we deploy a joint hypothesis filter by fusing a confidence estimator with discontinuous disparity to construct the aggregated score, thereby eliminating erroneous estimates.

 Subsequently, we further apply an iterative correlation refinement to enhance the reliability of pixel estimates via a dual-phase iterative procedure.
 The premier iteration is performed by repeatedly applying RANSAC-based planarization and WMF on a superpixel basis to retain more reliable pixels.
-Then, for the remaining pixels that have not been updated, we continuously leverage another WMF to assign depths and normals to neighboring pixels in the subsequent iteration.
+Then, for the remaining unreilable pixels, we continuously leverage another WMF to assign depths and normals to neighboring pixels in the subsequent iteration.

 Finally, we introduce a textureless-aware segmentation to planarize large textureless areas.
 We utilize the Roberts edge detection to extract high-frequency information, then connect the subtle edges with line segments using the Hough line detection.
 After grouping the remaining pixels into miscellaneous regions, we achieve the identification of textureless areas and then carry out RANSAC-based planarization.